 - Overseas optometrists will be accepted on an ad-hoc basis providing their undergraduate syllabus and clinical responsibilities are similar to those of a UK optometrist

-- You must have completed module OVM050 - Principles of Therapeutics - before starting this course
+- You must have completed or be completing module OVM050 - Principles of Therapeutics - before starting this module

 - You must have at least 2 years experience before taking the College of Optometrists’ Common Final Assessment.